openshift-virtualization/wasp-agent/README.md

 - Set io latency for system.slice
 - Disable swap in the system.slice

-## Wasp Agent: configuring Kubernetes containers
-- Set a specific amount of swap for each burstable pod to match Kubernetes limited swap settings.
+## Manage swap for kubernetes workloads
+Wasp agent implmenetes the same policy as `swapBehavior: LimitedSwap` in kubernetes.
+It will allow limited swapping for burstable QoS workloads.
+The implementation of limit setting and the formula for limit calculation are the exact same as in k8s.

-**Please note:** swap configuration will not be done for static pods, mirror pods, or critical system pods based on pod priority.
+**Please note:** Same as in kubernetes, swap configuration will not be done for static pods, mirror pods, or critical system pods based on pod priority.

-### Pod selection for eviction
-- Eviction targets non-static pods, mirror pods, or critical system pods based on pod priority.
-  Pods in namespaces beginning with "openshift" or "kube-system" are excluded from eviction.

 ## Eviction

 ### Swap based eviction signals
 - Utilization - How close are we to run out of swap?
 - Traffic - How badly is swapping affecting the system?
-- Overcommit ratio - How over committed is the system?

 ### Pod selection for eviction
 - Eviction doesn't target static pods, mirror pods, or critical system pods based on pod priority.